parphis/pomodoro-timer/README.md

 # pomodoro-timer

-dummy-funny timer for the pomodoro technic
+dummy-funny timer for the pomodoro technique

 Small and border-less window with a progress bar and a popup menu.
 Timer and break time can be set.
 Have fun!